thedeadbolt/GPPAO/README.md

 # TMBA
-Simple Budgeting App - made by thedeadbolt
+Simple Budgeting App - made by thedeadbolt.
+This is a simple budgeting app you can use monthly to track your expenses and spendings to keep track of your finances.